How to score up to two years of free companion flights

 Imagine flying a friend or family member with you for free — on every Southwest flight — for up to two years.

 That’s the power of the Southwest Companion Pass.
-This no-strings-attached pass is one of the most valuable benefits in the airline industry, and while it’s traditionally tough to earn, current credit card sign-up bonuses make it more accessible than ever.
+This no-strings-attached pass is one of the most valuable benefits in the airline industry, and while it’s traditionally tough to earn, current credit card welcome bonus offers make it more accessible than ever.
 Here’s how it works.

 How the Southwest Companion Pass works